Shawn Andrews (American football)

-Shawn Cornelius Andrews (born December 25, 1982) is a former American football offensive lineman who played for the Philadelphia Eagles and New York Giants of the National Football League (NFL).
-He played college football for the University of Arkansas, and was a two-time consensus All-American.
-The Philadelphia Eagles chose him in the first round of the 2004 NFL Draft, and he earned two Pro Bowl selections during his career.
+Shawn Cornelius Andrews (born December 25, 1982) is an American former professional football player who was an offensive lineman for the Philadelphia Eagles and New York Giants of the National Football League (NFL).
+He played college football for the Arkansas Razorbacks, and was a two-time consensus All-American.
+Philadelphia selected him in the first round of the 2004 NFL draft, and he earned two Pro Bowl selections during his career.
 He was inducted to the Arkansas Sports Hall of Fame in 2018.

-Early years
+Early life

 Shawn Andrews was born on Christmas Day in 1982 to his mother Linda Andrews.
 He was raised, along with his two brothers Stacy and Derrick, in the city of Camden, Arkansas.
 He attended Camden Fairview High School, where he was successful as an offensive lineman for the football team.
 Andrews earned numerous accolades including Parade, USA Today and Prep Football Report first-team All-American honors.
 He also participated for the high school track team in shot put and discus.

 College career

 Andrews received an athletic scholarship to attend the University of Arkansas in Fayetteville, Arkansas, where he played for the Arkansas Razorbacks football team from 2001 to 2003.
 He started as a freshman in 2001 and was named to the Football Writers Association of America Freshman All-America team.
 Andrews was a two-time first-team All-Southeastern Conference (SEC) selection, received the SEC's Jacobs Blocking Trophy as the conference's best blocker two times, and was recognized as a consensus first-team All-American in 2002 and a unanimous first-team All-American in 2003.
 He also won the Jim Parker Trophy as the nation's best offensive lineman in 2003, and was also a finalist for the Lombardi Award and the Outland Trophy.
 In his 35 games played, he only gave up two sacks.

 Andrews decided to forgo his senior season at Arkansas and enter the NFL Draft, saying that he did not want to see his mother struggle with financial problems anymore.
+During his three years with the Razorbacks, Andrews helped Arkansas win 25 games, and a share of the 2002 SEC West Division championship.
+Andrews did not play in the 2003 Independence Bowl victory over Missouri, but he did play in some significant victories for Arkansas.
+Some of these included: beating #9 South Carolina on a blocked field goal in 2001, beating Ole Miss in 7 overtimes in 2001, beating LSU in 2002 in the Miracle on Markham game, a 2003 win over the #6 Texas Longhorns in Austin, beating Alabama in Tuscaloosa in double OT in 2003, and winning at Kentucky in 2003 in 7OT.

+Andrews is generally considered to be the best offensive linemen, and the most decorated, to ever play for the Razorbacks.